brainboxdotcc/ssod/docs/index.md

 - **Server-side gameplay logic**
 - **Inline JavaScript via `SCRIPT` blocks**

-This lets you — the worldbuilder, writer, or designer — create rich interactive experiences that **feel alive**, without needing to be a software engineer.
+This lets you, the worldbuilder, writer, or designer, create rich interactive experiences that **feel alive**, without needing to be a software engineer.

 It’s not just a "choose your own adventure" tool, nor a visual novel engine.
 It occupies a unique space: **dynamic prose blended with consequence-driven logic**.